What do you do when you are in desperate need of a break from all the craziness and stress of everyday life? Go on a hike, of course!

 The first thing you’ll need to do before deciding to bring these along is to find out if your camping ground has a source of boiling water.
 If it does have boiling water available, then you can buy the commercial freeze-dried meals or learn how to dehydrate your own.

-I have tried this a couple times, and I enjoyed learning how to dehydrate ingredients and experimenting with different recipes.
+I have tried this a couple of times, and I enjoyed learning how to dehydrate ingredients and experimenting with different recipes.

 The simplest way to dehydrate food is to buy a food dehydrator.
 It is a bit pricey, but for an avid hiker or an outdoorsman, this is something worth the investment.